 Bishop Larry has extended the dispensation from the obligation to attend Sunday Mass through Holy Thursday, April 1, 2021 at noon.

 Please see the following Letter from Bishop Larry about the dispensation- Extended Dispensation from Mass Obligation

 Masses are Open for Public Worship

 Please use the online reservation system or call the parish office to register to attend any of the Sunday liturgy weekend Masses.
 Office hours are Monday to Friday 8 a.m. to 4 p.m.

 UPDATED: Protocols from the Office of Worship: Diocese of Honolulu 2021 Lenten Regulations During the COVID19

 Follow us on Facebook for our livestream Masses:

-Join us in-person for the celebration of the Funeral Mass for Fr.
-Scott Bush
+Join us in-person for the Stations of the Cross

 "This Is Not A Drill"- A Documentary on the False Missile Alert- Presented by Hawaii News Now